magiclane/magiclane-maps-sdk-for-flutter-docs-context7/guides/3_core/03_landmarks.md

 **Landmark stores** are the most common collection of landmarks used for multiple purposes through the Maps SDK for Flutter.
 They are comprised of landmarks and landmarks categories.
 Each store has a unique `name` and `id`.

 Landmark stores are persistently saved on the device (a SQLite database file) and can be accessed across different sessions.

+Keep in mind that Landmark's coordinates are subject to floating-point precision limitations, which may affect exact positioning in certain scenarios.
+The coordinates of the landmarks stored within may have minor inaccuracies of a few centimeters to meters due to these limitations.

 ### Manage landmark stores